What Should Creationists Think About Fishapods?

 From Garner et al, 2018

-But if fishapods and tetrapods are not related via common descent, why do they consistently appear in the same fossil order wherever they are found?
-Dr. Wise incorporated the fishapod-to-tetrapod series into a theory in a paper he published in 2003 [3].
-He suggested that the plants that were converted into coal today were the remains of a continent-sized forest that floated on the oceans of the pre-Flood world.
-This model has been called the floating forest theory.
-Similar to floating islands and quaking bogs of today, these unique floating forests would have been inhabited by equally unique plants and animals, including griffinflies (seagull-sized dragonfly lookalikes), six-foot millipedes and other large arthropods.
-Today, these organisms are primarily preserved in Devonian and Carboniferous rock layers of the eastern seaboard and Europe.
+But if fishapods and tetrapods are not related via common descent, why do they consistently appear in the same fossil order wherever researchers find them?
+Dr. Wise incorporated the fishapod-to-tetrapod series into a theory in a paper he published in 2003.3 He suggested that the plants that have converted into coal today were the remains of a continent-sized forest that floated on the oceans of the pre-Flood world.
+This model, the floating forest theory, is similar to floating islands and quaking bogs of today.
+These unique floating forests would accommodate equally unique plants and animals, including griffinflies (seagull-sized dragonfly lookalikes), six-foot millipedes, and other large arthropods.
+Today, we find these organisms primarily preserved in Devonian and Carboniferous rock layers of the eastern seaboard and Europe.

-According to Dr. Wise, fishapods were specially designed as morphological intermediates to inhabit an aquatic ecosystem that was itself intermediate between sea and land.
+According to Dr. Wise, God specially designed fishapods as morphological intermediates to inhabit an aquatic ecosystem that was itself intermediate between sea and land.
 He postulates that aquatic species, such as Panderichthys, lived along the outskirts of the floating forest.
 Tiktaalik and Elpistostege inhabited the shallow pools on the thinner portions of the floating forest, perhaps using their tetrapod-like limbs to navigate from pool to pool.
-Finally, creatures that were still aquatic but needed firmer terrain from time to time, such as Ichthyostega, resided in the thicker portions of the floating forest where their weight could be supported.
+Finally, aquatic creatures that needed firmer terrain from time to time, such as Ichthyostega, resided in the thicker portions of the floating forest where it could support their weight.

 Dr. Wise suggests that the forest’s destruction began near the start of the Flood.
 Others, like Dr. Ken Coulson, propose that there was increasing geologic activity leading up to the Flood.
-If so, the floating forest, which was designed for calm settings, may have begun to break apart even before the beginning of the Flood.
-Regardless, the floating forest was destroyed from the outside in.
+If so, the floating forest, designed for calm settings, may have begun to break apart even before the beginning of the Flood.
+Regardless, the destruction of the floating forest occurred from the outside in.
 The edges of the floating mat, along with the more aquatic plants and animals living there, were the first to go.
 They were buried on the seafloor below.
 Before long, the inner reaches of the forest were destroyed and sank as well.
 In such a scenario, the fish-to-tetrapod sequence is not evolutionary at all, but reflects pre-Flood ecology and the order of burial during the Flood.

-[2] Garner, P.A., and J. Asher.
+2. Garner, P.A., and J. Asher.
 2018.
-“Baraminological analysis of Devonian and Carboniferous tetrapodomorphs.”
-In Proceedings of the Eighth International Conference on Creationism, ed.
+“Baraminological analysis of Devonian and Carboniferous tetrapodomorphs,” In Proceedings of the Eighth International Conference on Creationism, ed.
 J.H.
-Whitmore, pp. 458–471.
-Pittsburgh, Pennsylvania: Creation Science Fellowship.
+Whitmore, 458–471. ↩︎

 0 0 votes